Ryael/avarice/README.md

 2. Lore Expansion - Expanding on the vital information provided by the key items whenever the player examines them within their inventory is something I'd like to do ASAP.
 With this, information can be provided diegetically and organically to the player with regards to what transpired here as the game in its current state may leave the player with more questions than answers.

+3. Extra Modules - Instead of capitalising examinable items, I'd like to colour them in a different colour.
+This should be much easier on the eyes and hence easier to process for the players.
+Perhaps centering the text and having it use full width of the terminal could make for an easier and smoother experience, too.
+This would allow me to expand the writing and describe rooms in more detail.

+4. Fitting & Responsive Environment - It is my vision to create a website that has the terminal sit in the middle and is responsive for certain mobile devices, perhaps by switching the amount of rows with the amount of columns.
+I'd also like to design the website that contains the game to feel like an old computer screen, adding an extra layer of immersion.

-3. Bigger Facility - I'd like to expand the facility to have more floors.
+5. Bigger Facility - I'd like to expand the facility to have more floors.
 This is precisely why the stairs are inaccessible.
 Multiple floors would allow for more rooms, more items, more interactions, and more ways to interact with the monster.

-4. Monster AI - Expanding on the monster AI and giving the player more actions to be able to distract the monster whenever it acts as a roadblock in blocking a path would provide for a more suspenseful and difficult experience.
+6. Monster AI - Expanding on the monster AI and giving the player more actions to be able to distract the monster whenever it acts as a roadblock in blocking a path would provide for a more suspenseful and difficult experience.

-5. Rotate the Map - It's difficult to randomise the location of the items due to the the importance of their containing locations, hence a simple rotation by +- 90° would disorientate players who were familiar with the map.
+7. Rotate the Map - It's difficult to randomise the location of the items due to the the importance of their containing locations, hence a simple rotation by +- 90° would disorientate players who were familiar with the map.
 Additionally, while items can't be randomised, perhaps it'll be easier to randomise sets of certain rooms that belong close to each other and how their paths connect.

-6. NPCs - NPCs weren't planned initially but it would be an interesting addition, as this could impact the ending achieved.
+8. NPCs - NPCs weren't planned initially but it would be an interesting addition, as this could impact the ending achieved.
 Adding a rescuable NPC that the player can potentially kill by bringing the monster to them accidentally would add another layer of complexity and suspense.

 I'd like to revisit this project in the future after having learned more about Python, YAML, and game design in general in order to push this application to become as good as it can possibly be.
 It's something I thoroughly enjoyed working on and have grown quite a bit as a developer.

 ## Deployment

-This project was deployed to GitHub Pages using the following steps:
+This project was deployed to Heroku using the following steps:

-1. Log in to GitHub and locate the repository: [Memoria](https://github.com/Ryael/memoria).
+1. Log in to Heroku, creating an account if necessary.
-2. Locate the Settings button, and then click it.
-3. Scroll down to the Pages section, which is found under "Code and automation".
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
-5. The page will then automatically refresh.
+2. Click the button labeled "New" from the dashboard, under the header in the top right corner.
+3. Enter a unique name for the application.
+For this project I combined the name of the application, "Avarice", with a hypen and "txt" due to to being a text-adventure (avarice-txt).
+4. You will then be asked for your region so select one that suits you the best.
+5. Once your name has a green tick beside it, showing that it's unique, and you've selected the correct region, you can then click the "Create App" button.
+6. From your newly created project page, click locate and click the "Settings" tab and then scroll to the "Config Vars" section.
+7. Click the button labeled "Reveal Config Vars" and enter "PORT" into the the "KEY" input field, then enter "8000" into the "VALUE" input field.
+Click the button labeled "Add" to add the Config Vars.
+8. On the same "Settings page", scroll further down to the "Buildpacks" section and click on the button labeled "Add buildpack".
+9. Type "Python" in the search bar and select it.
+Click "Save Changes".
+Repeat this again for "node.js".
+Ensure the Python buildpack is listed above the node.js buildpack.
+If it isn't, you can click on the Python buildpack and drag it upwards to change its position in the list.
-6. Scroll back to the top of the page to locate the now published website link.
+10. Navigate to the tabs at the very top of the "Settings" page and then click on the tab labeled "Deploy".
+11. Select GitHub as the method of deployment, confirming that you want to connect to GitHub when asked.
+12. Search for your repository name, and then click the button labeled "Connect" to link your repository.
+13. Lastly, scroll down to the bottom of the "Deploy" page to select your preferred deployment type.
+    - You can either choose "Enable Automatic Deploys", which will enable automatic deployment whenever you push updates to GitHub.
+    - Or you can choose to manually deploy the application whenever you choose by selecting the correct branch ("main", by default) from the drop-down menu and click on the button labeled "Deploy Branch".

 It can also be forked via the following steps: